Stimulus hopes buoy Wall Street after rout

 By Sanjana Shivdas and Medha Singh

-Traders now expect the Federal Reserve to cut interest rates for a second time this month, with President Donald Trump piling more pressure by saying that the central bank should bring U.S. interest rates down to the level of "competitor nations."
+Traders now expect the Federal Reserve to cut interest rates for a second time this month, with President Donald Trump adding pressure to bring U.S. rates down to the level of "competitor nations".

-Meanwhile, Japan unveiled a $4 billion package to combat the coronavirus outbreak.

-More than 114,300 people have now been infected by the coronavirus globally and over 4,000 have died, according to a Reuters tally of government announcements.

-All the S&P sectors were higher, with the energy sector .SPNY rising 5.5% following its worst day on record on Monday.
-Oil recouped some losses from its biggest one-day decline in 30 years.
-O/R
+After strong gains at the open, all three indexes briefly traded in the red, as investors weighed the effectiveness of additional monetary stimulus to combat the virus outbreak.

+However, the indexes quickly reversed course to trade higher again as a report said the Trump administration had discussed a 90-day payroll tax suspension. (https://on.wsj.com/3aGq6kn)

+The utilities .SPLRCU and consumer staples .SPLRCS — commonly considered bond proxies — were among the biggest decliners, after showing resilience in Monday's rout.

-The rate-sensitive financial sector .SPSY climbed 4.4% as U.S. Treasury yields ticked up from all-time lows.
+Rate-sensitive financial .SPNY stocks firmed 1.2% as U.S. Treasury yields bounced off record lows.
 US/

+Underlining the volatility in the market, declining issues outnumbered advancers for a 1.14-to-1 ratio on the NYSE and for a 1.13-to-1 ratio on the Nasdaq.

-The CBOE Volatility index .VIX, a gauge of investor anxiety, slipped about 5 points to 49.15, after closing at its highest levels since the financial crisis.
+The CBOE Volatility index .VIX, a gauge of investor anxiety, slipped about 2.3 points to 52.20, after closing at its highest since the financial crisis.

-U.S. airlines American AAL.O and Delta DAL.N suspended their 2020 financial forecasts on the virus impact on demand, but the S&P 1500 airlines .SPCOMAIR index rose 4.9%, tracking broader markets.

-Royal Caribbean Cruises RCL.N fell 1.3% after joining a slew of travel-related companies to flag virus impact.

-Advancing issues outnumbered decliners by nearly 8-to-1 on the NYSE and 4.9-to-1 on the Nasdaq.
-The S&P index recorded three new 52-week highs and eight new lows, while the Nasdaq recorded four new highs and 103 new lows.
+The S&P index recorded three new 52-week highs and 96 new lows, while the Nasdaq recorded four new highs and 490 new lows.

-(Reporting by Sanjana Shivdas and Medha Singh in Bengaluru; Editing by Sriraj Kalluvila)
+(Reporting by Sanjana Shivdas and Medha Singh in Bengaluru; Editing by Sriraj Kalluvila and Shounak Dasgupta)

 ((SanjanaSitara.Shivdas@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 1642; Twitter: @SanjanaShivdas;))